December Twenty-Seventh Two Thousand and Eighteen

 March Eighth Two Thousand and Eighteen, Thirteen Minutes after the Thirteenth Hour

 Today he stamped his fingerprints.
 I suggested plain black ink. (not red) After all it doesn’t matter when you finish; it’s how.

-I hoped needed imagined I’d be there to smell each room.
-I wanted to inspect the things you observed.
-I wanted to confirm we shared something similar aside from genetic history.
+Imagining I’d be there to smell each room.
+I wanted to inspect the things you observed to confirm we shared something similar aside from genetic history.

 My first memory of you:

 “What did you say to me on the boat during the summer of 1988?”

 A steady, soft, but stern gaze deserves attention.
 So does the timber of a voice I heard in a song early in the morning.
 Now I know this language is by my side in case I should ever need it.